jessepav/lacygoill-wiki-backup/tmux/tmux.md

 ###
 ## `$ tmux -Lx` doesn't read `~/.tmux.conf`!

-Make sure you don't have a running tmux server listening to the socket `test`:
+Make sure you don't have a running tmux server listening to the socket `x`:

-    $ ps aux | grep tmux | grep test
+    $ ps aux | grep tmux | grep x
     user 6771 ... tmux -Lx -f/dev/null~
                            ├─────────┘
                            └ your custom config can't be read because of this